cyber-defence-campus/netgear_r6700v3_circled/docs/4_symbex.md

 [2024-04-11 10:47:23] [INFO] Start storing file 'circled.yaml'...
 [2024-04-11 10:47:25] [INFO] ... finished storing file 'circled.yaml'.
 ```
-In the next chapter about [Exploitation](./6_exploitation.md) we will see how symbolic execution
+In chapter [Exploitation](./6_exploitation.md), we will see how symbolic execution might help us to
-might help us to decide whether the crasher we traced might be **exploitable** or not, i.e.
+decide whether the crasher we traced might be **exploitable** or not, i.e. corresponds to an actual
-corresponds to an actual security vulnerability or just an annoying bug.
-We will also see, how
+security vulnerability or just an annoying bug.
+We will also see, how symbolic execution can quickly
-symbolic execution can quickly give us a first high-level intuition about what **capabilities**
+give us a first high-level intuition about what **capabilities** (e.g. arbitrary read/write,
-(e.g. arbitrary read/write, control-flow hijacking, etc.) one might gain with the underlying issue.
+control-flow hijacking, etc.) one might gain with the underlying issue.
+Also, we will show how
-Also, we will show how symbolic execution might help us during the process of generating a working
+symbolic execution might help us during the process of generating a working **exploit** for the
-**exploit** for the targeted vulnerability (CVE-2022-27646).
+targeted vulnerability (CVE-2022-27646).

 ----------------------------------------------------------------------------------------------------
 [Back-to-Top](./4_symbex.md#table-of-contents)